NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 The Server Cookie is effectively a Message Authentication Code (MAC) and should be treated as such.

-The Server Cookie is not required to be changed periodically if a secure pseudorandom function is used.
+Changing the Server Cookie is RECOMMENDED, but when a secure pseudorandom function is used, it does not need to be changed too frequently.
+For example once a month would be adequate.
+See Section (#updatingServerSecret) on Operator and Implementor guidelines for updating Server Secret.

-The 128-bit Server Cookie consists of Sub-Fields: a 1 octet Version Sub-Field, a 3 octet Reserved Sub-Field, a 4 octet Timestamp Sub-Field and a 8 octet Hash Sub-Field.
+The 128-bit Server Cookie consists of Sub-Fields: a 1 octet Version Sub-Field, a 3 octet Reserved Sub-Field, a 4 octet Timestamp Sub-Field and an 8 octet Hash Sub-Field.

 ~~~ ascii-art